knightsUCF/City-Builder-Architects-Production/README.md

 - "Grow your realm, build alliances, and explore one of the deepest idle RPGs ever!" from realm grinder

 - also use this kind of language, "explore one of the deepest city builders ever!"
+The kind of descriptions that makes the player's adrenaline race...

 # Japanese Gamemaking